Damienla/machine-control-for-agopengps/README.md

 Talk between agopengps and node-red

-Raspbery with node-red on the strayer turn on off the sections by udp from agopengps.
+Raspbery with node-red on the sprayer turn on off the sections by udp from agopengps.